Hormonal Birth Control: Risk of Blood Clots

 - Having certain health problems, such as cancer, heart failure, stroke, or severe infection.

 - Being pregnant.
-A woman's risk of getting blood clots increases both during pregnancy and shortly after delivery or after a cesarean section.
+The risk of getting blood clots increases both during pregnancy and shortly after delivery or after a cesarean section.

-- Using hormonal forms of birth control or hormone therapy.
+- Using hormonal forms of birth control, gender-affirming hormone therapy, or hormone therapy for menopause.